-Exploring different types of Japanese noodles is a very enjoyable process.
-Whenever I come to Japan, I always try as many noodle dishes as possible because they are just so delicious and irresistible.
+Exploring different types of Japanese noodles is an interesting journey.
+Whenever I come to Japan, I always try as many noodle dishes as possible because they are so delicious and irresistible.

-This article will share the essential information about the most popular noodle dishes in Japan based on my experience and knowledge.
+If you are also a big fan of Japanese cuisine, especially noodles, this article will share the essential information to expand your knowledge.
 I am sure that at least one of them will make your mouth water.

 Are you hungry?
 If yes, now is the best time to explore the types of Japanese noodles.
-After reading about them, pick your favorite type and rush to a Japanese restaurant to try it.
-You can also try making it right at home.
+After reading this section, pick your favorite type and rush to a Japanese restaurant to try it.
+Or if you want to test your culinary skill, you can also try making it right at home.

 In this table, you will find a summary of the most important characteristics of these types of Japanese noodles.